speedybits/b4m_turtlebot3/DOCKER_SETUP.md

 ## Prerequisites

 - Docker installed on your system
+  - For Mac users: Install Docker Desktop from https://www.docker.com/products/docker-desktop
+  - Ensure Docker Desktop is running (check the whale icon in the menu bar)
-- Docker Compose installed on your system
+- Docker Compose installed on your system (included with Docker Desktop for Mac)
 - Git with SSH access configured

 ## Project Structure